ORTools4MTEX/ORTools/README.md

 ---

 ### [Example 7](./ORTools_example7.m)
-#### Update to Example 1: Parent grain reconstruction using the variant graph approach and advanced variant analysis in lath martensitic steel
+#### Update to Example 1: Parent grain reconstruction using the new variant graph approach and advanced variant analysis in lath martensitic steel
 This script follows the same dataset as that used in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) to demonstrate the reconstruction of parent austenite grains from child lath martensite using the new **variant graph approach**.
 Compared to the original [example 1](./ORTools_example1.m), this updated version also features equivalent variant pair analysis and the measurement of lath block widths.

 The details related to the variant graph approach are described in this [research paper](https://www.researchgate.net/publication/357646342_The_variant_graph_approach_to_improved_parent_grain_reconstruction) currently under review.